pubnub/arduino/README.md

 Not supported due to too small RAM and flash memory size.
   * ATMega328-based generic boards (Duemilanove, Uno), Arduino
 Ethernet: Supported.
 The space for user code may be somewhat limited.
-When used with aJson library, some tweaks are required, see the top of the PubNubJson example.
+When using the aJson library, some memory saving tricks are required, see the top of the PubNubJson example.

   * Arduino Mega (ATMega2560): Supported.
   * Arduino Mega (ATMega1280): Untested, but should work just fine.

-Except Arduino Ethernet, network connectivity must be added by an external board ("shield"):
+Except Arduino Ethernet, network connectivity is provided by an external board ("shield"):

   * Arduino Ethernet Shield: Supported.
-The shield must be based on the WizNet W5100 chip - this should be the case for all but some ancient ethernet shields.
+We tested only a shield that is based on the WizNet W5100 chip - but this should be the case for all but some ancient non-official ethernet shields.
-  * Arduino WiFi Shield: Supported with the newest firmware and software.
+  * Arduino WiFi Shield: Supported, but new enough firmware and software is required.
 The support must be enabled in the PubNub library.
 Please see the "WiFi Shield Support" section for details.

 ##WiFi Shield Support